-The Charlotte Police Department has law enforcement authority, jurisdiction and authority to make arrests at the Charlotte campus, the Washington D.C.
-Police Department has law enforcement authority, jurisdiction and authority to make arrests at the Wake Washington campus, The Winston-Salem Police Department has law enforcement authority, jurisdiction and authority to make arrests at Brookstown, the Venice Police, Vienna Police, Salamanca Police, London Police and Cambridge Police has law enforcement authority, jurisdiction and authority to make arrests at the respective overseas campuses.
+The Charlotte-Mecklenburg Police Department has law enforcement authority and jurisdiction to make arrests at the Charlotte campus.
+The Washington D.C.
+Police Department has law enforcement authority and jurisdiction to make arrests at the Wake Washington campus.
+The Winston-Salem Police Department has law enforcement authority and jurisdiction to make arrests at Brookstown.
+The Venice Police, Vienna Police, Salamanca Police, London Police, Cambridge Police, Great Russell Street and Copenhagen Police have law enforcement authority and jurisdiction to make arrests at their respective overseas campuses.